 Adding Bounding Boxes

 Bounding boxes make it easier and more intuitive to manipulate objects with one hand for both direct manipulation (near interaction) and ray-based manipulation (far interaction.)
-Bounding boxes offer "handles" that can be grabbed for scaling and rotating objects along specific axes.
+Bounding boxes provide handles that can be grabbed for scaling and rotating objects along a specific axis.

-- Add a box collider to the earth core object, if one does not already exist (box collider and setup not required if using the prefab provided in the Base Module Assets folder, per the instructions given.)
-In the case of the earth core, we will need to add the box collider to the "node_id30" object underneath the earth core, as shown in the image below. select node_id30 and in the object's inspector tab, click “add component” and search for “box collider.”
+- Add a box collider to the Earth Core object if one does not already exist.
+The box collider and setup are not required if using the prefab provided in the Base Module Assets folder per the instructions given.
+In the case of the earth core, we added the box collider to the, node_id30, object underneath the earth core, as shown in the image below.
+Select node_id30 from the object's Inspector tab, click Add Component, and search for box collider.

-Note: Make sure that you visualize the box collider so that it’s not too big or too small.
+Note: Make sure that you size the box collider so that it’s not too big or too small.
 It should be roughly the same size as the object it’s surrounding (in this example, the earth core).
-Adjust the box collider as needed by selecting the edit collider option in the box collider.
-You can either changing the x, y, and z values or drag the bounding box handlers in the editor scene window.
+Adjust the box collider as needed by selecting the Edit Collider option in the box collider.
+You can either changing the x, y, and z values or drag the bounding box handlers in the Editor Scene window.

-In the next few steps, we will also change how the bounding box looks by adjusting the default box material, the material while it’s being grabbed, as well as the visualization of handles (corner and side handles).
+In the next few steps, we will also change how the bounding box looks by adjusting the default box material, the material while it’s being grabbed as well as the visualization of the corner and side handles.
 The MRTK contains several options to customize the bounding box.

-Drag the “MRTK_BoundingBox_ScaleWidget” material into the scale handle prefab slot on the bounding box component.
+Drag the MRTK_BoundingBox_ScaleWidget prefab into the scale handle prefab slot on the bounding box component.

-Drag the “MRTK_BoundingBox_RotateWidget” material into the rotation handle slot on the bonding box component.
+Drag the MRTK_BoundingBox_RotateWidget prefab into the rotation handle slot on the bonding box component.

-When you start or play the application, your object will now be surrounded by a blue frame.
+When you start or play the application, your object will be surrounded by a blue frame.
 You’re welcome to drag the corners of that frame to resize the object.
-If we want the scaling handles and the rotation handles to be larger and more visible, we recommend using the default bounding box settings (avoiding steps 4 - 7.)
+If you want the scaling handles and the rotation handles to be larger and more visible, it is recommend using the default bounding box settings (avoiding Steps 4 -through 7.)

-- To return to the default bounding box visualization, in the inspector panel of the bounding box's object, select the rotation handle prefab and press the delete key, you will now see a bounding box visualization similar to the image below.
+- To return to the default bounding box visualization, in the Inspector panel of the bounding box's object, select the rotation handle prefab and press Delete.
+You will see a bounding box visualization similar to the image below.
 Note: the bounding box visualizations only appears when in play mode.

 In this example, we are going to play a sound effect when you touch an object with your hand.

-Note: Previously we added the “near interaction grabbable.”
-The difference between this and “near interaction touchable” is that the "grabbable" interaction is intended for an object to be grabbed and interacted with.
-The "touchable" component is intended for the object to be touched.
+Note: Previously, we added near interaction grabbable.
+The difference between this and near interaction touchable is that the grabbable interaction is intended for an object to be grabbed and interacted with.
+The touchable component is intended for the object to be touched.
 Both components can be used together for a combination of interactions.

 - To add an audio clip, simply drag the clip you want from the project panel into the AudioSource.PlayOneShot (marked by green box in the example above) in the inspector panel.

-In this lesson, you learned how to organize 3D objects in a grid collection and how to manipulate 3D objects (scaling, rotating, and moving) using near interaction (directly grabbing with tracked hands) and far interaction (using gaze rays or hand rays.)
-You also learned how to put bounding boxes around 3D objects and learned how to use and customize the gizmos on the bounding boxes.
+In this tutorial, you learned how to organize 3D objects in a grid collection and how to manipulate 3D objects (scaling, rotating, and moving) using near interaction (directly grabbing with tracked hands) and far interaction (using gaze rays or hand rays).
+You also learned how to put bounding boxes around 3D objects, and learned how to use and customize the gizmos on the bounding boxes.
 Finally, you learned how to trigger events when touching an object.